axcore/schemconvert/README.md

         default:stone|mymod:rock
         default:cobble|othermod:rubble

-It is not necessary for either mod to be loaded; **mtsconvert** deals with simple strings, it does not check whether the nodes **default:stone** or **mymod:rock** actually exist in the game.
+It is not necessary for either mod to be loaded; **schemconvert** deals with simple strings, it does not check whether the nodes **default:stone** or **mymod:rock** actually exist in the game.

-Now, start the game (with **mtsconvert** enabled).
+Now, start the game (with **schemconvert** enabled).
 The converted .mts files are written to the **output** folder.

 Nervous users can check the results of their work by changing the flags (as described above) to